mathieuher/RetroSki/readme.md

 ### Different track styles
 Each track style follow is own rule when generating a new track.<br>
-The dynamic of the skier is also impacted by the style of the track to mimic the real worl differences between the different style.
+The dynamic of the skier is also impacted by the style of the track to mimic real world differences.

 ### Keep your records
 RetroSki use localStorage of the browser to persist generated tracks and records.<br>